Skip to content

 Oversized doors, heavy steel construction, hospitals, airports, and industrial facilities often require this level of reinforcement.
 The hinge leaf size distributes force across a larger frame area, improving stability and service life.

-How to Measure a Door for Proper Closer Sizing
+How to Measure a Door for Proper Hinge Sizing

 Before selecting a hinge size, confirm four things: